 The standard high school math curriculum is not meeting the needs of the majority of high school students and that serious consideration of rigorous alternatives is a solution whose time has come.

 The simplest of prekindergarten equations, 1 + 2 = 3, is the basis for an investigation involving much of high school mathematics, including triangular numbers, arithmetic sequences, and algebraic proofs.

 Growing Problem Solvers provides four original, related, classroom-ready mathematical tasks, one for each grade band.
 Together, these tasks illustrate the trajectory of learners’ growth as problem solvers across their years of school mathematics.

-Ear to the Ground features voices from several corners of the mathematics education world.
+Ear to the Ground features voices from serveral corners of the mathematics education world.